hess8/skylinesC/INSTALL.md

 those systems for development, but it may also be possible to make it work on OS X or Windows.

-There is also a [Vagrant](http://www.vagrantup.com/) environment for *SkyLines*.
-This makes it possible to run a virtual machine with Ubuntu dedicated to *SkyLines* development on OS X or Windows.
-More information can be found in [INSTALL.vagrant.md](INSTALL.vagrant.md).
+There is also a [Docker](http://www.docker.com/) environment for *SkyLines*.
+This makes it possible to run a containerized *SkyLines* development environment.
+More information can be found in [INSTALL.docker.md](INSTALL.docker.md).

 ## Python, Flask and other dependencies